ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/amp-to-pwa.md

 A good strategy is to make the **entry point into your site an AMP page**, then **warm up the PWA behind the scenes** and switch to it for the onward journey:

 * All content “leaf” pages (those that have specific content, not overview pages) are published as AMPs for that nearly instant loading experience.
-* These AMPs use AMP’s special element [`amp-install-serviceworker`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-install-serviceworker.md', locale=doc.locale).url.path}}) to warm up a cache and the PWA shell while the user is enjoying your content.
+* These AMPs use AMP’s special element [`amp-install-serviceworker`](../../../documentation/components/reference/amp-install-serviceworker.md) to warm up a cache and the PWA shell while the user is enjoying your content.
 * When the user clicks another link on your website (for example, the call to action at the bottom for a more app-like experience), the service worker intercepts the request, takes over the page and loads the PWA shell instead.

 Read on to learn why, and how to use this development pattern.